oldnomad/udotool/src/udotool.md

 - Command and option names are case-sensitive.
 - Axis and key names are case-insensitive.
-- Delays are specified in seconds and parts of seconds.
+- Time is specified in seconds and parts of seconds.
 - Loop and repeat counters are integer.
 - For other values see section **VALUE UNITS** below.